Elenadr/Topics/Concepts.md

 1. [RDP 3389](#rdp-3389)
 1. [Federation](#federation)

+SIEM systems are related with log aggregation and correlation from various sources.
+SOAR provides automation tools which are going to reduce the amount of manual work for the analysts.

+---

+## cybersecurity framework(CSF)
+is a list of activities and objectives undertaken to mitigate risks.
+The use of a framework allows an organization to make an objective statement of its current cybersecurity capabilities, identify a target level of capability, and prioritize investments to achieve that target.
+This is valuable for giving a structure to internal risk management procedures and provides an externally verifiable statement of regulatory compliance.
+Frameworks are also important because they save an organization from building its security program in a vacuum, or from building the program on a foundation that fails to account for important security concepts.

+---

  minimize the number of backups that would need to be restored in case of data loss Full backups followed by differential backups **OWASP** (Open Web Application Security Project) es una comunidad global **de** voluntarios y expertos en seguridad informática.
 Su misión es mejorar la seguridad **de** las aplicaciones web mediante la concienciación, la educación y la promoción **de** las mejores prácticas **de** seguridad.